 “I didn’t mean it.
 I didn’t want him to go away.
 It’s just been so hard.
 I just wish he was normal.”

-“I know, but some people are unique, and everyone has their own story.
+“Some people are unique, and everyone has their own story.
 That story, you must listen to with your heart every day.”

 “I’ll try my best.
 So, I’m at the North Pole.
 Am I going to be stuck here, making toys?
 Is this how you recruit your elves?”